argilla-io/distilabel/docs/sections/components/pipelines/index.md

     distiset = pipeline.dry_run(parameters=..., batch_size=1)
 ```

 It takes the same parameters as the `run` method we will see in the following section, plus the `batch_size` we want the dry run to use (by default set to 1).
 In this case, the `Pipeline` would select a single example from our generator steps and pass through all the steps.
-Assuming the `dry_run` runs succesfully, we are ready to run our pipeline.
+Assuming the `dry_run` runs successfully, we are ready to run our pipeline.

 ### Pipeline.run